strimzi/strimzi.github.io/contributing/index.md

 Some evidence of the following are given particular weight:

 * Sustained contributions over at least 3 months ideally including non-trivial PRs.
 * An area of developing expertise.
+This includes the HTTP Bridge and Oauth components.
 The candidate does not have to be the _go-to_ expert, but they should have a more than superficial understanding of at least one area.
 For example:
     - A particular operator
     - Some Kubernetes concern (CRDs, API, JSON Schema, and so on)
     - Some associated bit of Kafka technology in which the project has a strategic interest (Cruise Control, for example)